 The Department of Counselor Education has 5 full-time faculty members and 1 part-time faculty member.
 Faculty workload consists of teaching, research, service, and administrative activities, with 50% of time typically devoted to teaching.
-Of the 23 required courses and 4 specialty area courses in the MA Program, adjunct faculty taught 5 courses and provided practicum lab supervision.
-Doctoral students under the supervision of Counselor Education faculty taught 3 courses.
+Of the 23 required courses and 4 elective courses in the MA Program, core faculty taught 15 required courses and 1 elective course and non-core faculty taught 8 required courses and 3 elective courses.
+Additionally, we hire professional counselors licensed and registered as supervisors in the state of Idaho to provide practicum lab live supervision.
+Doctoral students under the supervision of Counselor Education faculty taught 2 courses.
 For the Doctoral program, Counselor Education Faculty taught all of the Counselor Education and Supervision core courses.
 The Department has one full time Administrative Assistant.